JSidat/SPRING-FRONTEND/README.md

 ## Introduction

-The objectives of thhis project was to create CRUD (Create, Read, Update, Delete) application by incorporating Spring (Java framework) for creating the backend, and Javascript, HTML and CSS for the frontend.
+The objectives of this project was to create CRUD (Create, Read, Update, Delete) application by incorporating Spring (Java framework) for creating the backend, and Javascript, HTML and CSS for the frontend.
 This README will act as documentation for the project and how the different components of the project came together through project planning, code execution and testinng and evaluating.

 ## Project Scope